zzz0906/LeetCode/2020_December/readme.md

 dfs to enumerate the start place of current string and choose the next start place

 cur - next is a palindrome? then go to next round else go back to find the palindrome or return.

+## Validate Binary Search Tree

+It's easy question.
+Just to ensure all root's value shall < its whole left tree.

+Also I find my original code is not correct and modify it.